MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

 14:14	Reviewed the SQL syntax and statments
-14:15	updated DataBase using this command pm> update-database 14:19	Reviewed the updated database tables and ran the application - its Working
+14:15	updated DataBase using this command pm> update-database 14:19	Reviewed the updated database tables and ran the application - its Working 14:30	Creating new class called Category.cs in the Models folder 14:35